 A contract does not have to be a written document in order for it to be breached.
 However, such breaches can take place in a number of different ways, and it is important to remember that both employers and employees can breach the contract.
 Both parties can therefore sue the other if the breach of contract can cause a loss.

-Despite the fact that you might have a written, legally sound contract in place, sometimes you simply cannot avoid someone breaching the contract, and it’s important to seek legal advice as early on as possible.
+Despite the fact that you might have a written, legally sound contract in place, sometimes you simply cannot avoid someone breaching the contract.
+It’s therefore important to seek legal advice from an employment solicitor as early on as possible.

 Breach of contract FAQs

 To claim for a breach of contract, you must be able to:

 - Provide proof that there was a legally-binding contract in existence